karldanielsen/TCP-File-Transfer/README.md

-Other than some stray one-or-two-line stack overflow links I found with Google, the only resource I used intimately was an online CRC64 library, which provided clearer code for how to implement CRC64 than the pseudocode on the project spec did.
+Other than some stray one-or-two-line stack overflow links I found with Google, the only resource I used intimately was an online CRC64 library, which provided clearer code for how to implement CRC64 than other pseudocode online.
 Hopefully it works, it is viewable here:

 https://github.com/f4exb/sdrdaemon/blob/master/sdmnbase/CRC64.cpp